New Internet Gaming Regulations — Part I, II

 Only a very few online players will be affected.
 Anyone who uses paper checks, wire transfers, foreign bank credit cards, or overseas payment processors to load, reload or cash out can continue to do so.
 The only players who might face some difficulties are those using U.S. bank debit cards or U.S. money transfer firms like Western Union.

-The no prescription regulations are the result of a bill rammed through Congress in 2006 by then Senate Majority Leader Bill Frist (R.-TN), without being read.
-It called for the impossible: The United States Treasury and Federal Reserve Board, in consultation with the Department of Justice, were told to make regulations requiring financial institutions to identify and block restricted unlawful cialis gambling transactions.
+The new regulations are the result of a bill rammed through Congress in 2006 by then Senate Majority Leader Bill Frist (R.-TN), without being read.
+It called for the impossible: The United States Treasury and Federal Reserve Board, in consultation with the Department of Justice, were told to make regulations requiring financial institutions to identify and block restricted unlawful Internet gambling transactions.

 Unfortunately for these federal agencies, the UIGEA does not define what is unlawful.
 Whether a particular transaction is illegal depends upon the particular facts and whether it violates some other federal, state and possibly even tribal law.
 As the agencies themselves admit, they do not have the resources or ability to make that determination.
 So, in their proposed regulations, the agencies put the burden on the banks.

 The proposal was met with ridicule.
 If the federal government could not determine whether a particular transaction involved illegal gambling, how was a bank employee supposed to do that?
 This was particularly ridiculous since banks do not know what is being bought with a credit card or money wire transfer.

 The agencies, in their final rules, gave in.
 The regulations expressly tell financial institutions to not spend any time looking at individual transactions.
 And they make it clear that any money sent to an individual, even by a gambling site, is not a “restricted transaction” under the statute or regulations.